 Included in public Scoring Question posting Notes Range Criteria Scoring that it becomes necessary to permanently transition the proposed gTLD to a new operator.
 The plan must take into account, and be consistent with the vital business functions identified in the previous question.
-Elements of the plan may include, but are not limited to: Preparatory steps needed for the transition of critical registry functions; Monitoring during registry transition and efforts to minimize any interruption to critical registry functions during this time; and Contingency plans in the event that any part of the registry transition is unable to move forward according to the plan.
-A complete answer is expected to be no more than 10 pages. understanding of the Registry Transition Processes; and (2) a technical plan scope/scale consistent with the overall business approach and planned size of the registry. transition plan that substantially demonstrates the applicant's capability and knowledge required to meet this element; (2) A description of an adequate registry transition plan with appropriate monitoring during registry transition; and (3) Transition plan is consistent with the technical, operational, and financial approach as described in the application.
+Elements of the plan may include, but are not limited to: Preparatory steps needed for the transition of critical registry functions; Monitoring during registry transition and efforts to minimize any interruption to critical registry function is unable to move forward according to the plan.
+A complete answer is expected to be no more than 10 pages.
+PoomB understanding of the Registry Transition Processes; and (2) a technical plan scope/scale consistent with the overall business approach and planned size of the registry. transition plan that substantially demonstrates the applicant's capability and knowledge required to meet this element; (2) A description of an adequate registry transition plan with appropriate monitoring during registry transition; and (3) Transition plan is consistent with the technical, operational, and financial approach as described in the application.
 0 - fails requirements: Does not meet all the requirements to score a 1.
-41 a description of the failover testing plan, including mandatory annual testing of the plan.
+41 Failover Testing: provide a description of the failover testing plan, including mandatory annual testing of the plan.
 Examples may include a description of plans to test failover of data centers or operations to alternate sites, from a hot to a cold facility, registry data escrow testing, or other mechanisms.
 The plan must take into account and be consistent with the vital business functions identified in Question 39; and resourcing plans for the initial implementation of, and ongoing maintenance for, this aspect of the criteria (number and description of personnel roles allocated to this area).
-The failover testing plan should include, but is not limited to, the following elements: Types of testing (e.g., walkthroughs, takedown of sites) and the frequency of testing; How results are captured, what is done N 0-1 Complete answer demonstrates: (1) complete knowledge and understanding of this aspect of registry technical requirements; (2) a technical plan scope/scale consistent with the overall business approach and planned size of the registry; and (3) a technical plan that is adequately resourced in the planned costs detailed in the financial section.
-1 - meets requirements: Response includes (1) An adequate description of a failover testing plan that substantially demonstrates the applicant's capability and knowledge required to meet this element; (2) A description of an adequate failover testing plan with an appropriate level of review and analysis of failover testing results; (3) Failover testing plan is consistent with the technical, operational, and financial approach as described in the application; and (4) Demonstrates an adequate level of resources that are on hand, committed or readily available to carry out this function.
-0 - fails requirements Does not meet all the requirements to score a 1.
-(4) Demonstrates and equate level of resources that are on hand, committed or readily available to carry out this function.
-0 - fails requirements Does not meet all the requirements to score a 1.
-(5) The substantially are properties.
-(6) The substantial properties of the properties.
-(7) The substantial properties of the properties.
-(8) The substantial properties of the properties.
-(9) The substantial properties of the properties.
-(10) The properties of the properties of the properties.
+The failover testing plan should include, but is not limited to, the following elements: Types of testing (e.g., walkthroughs, takedown of sites) and the frequency of testing; How results are captured, what is done Ν 0-1 Complete answer demonstrates: (1) complete knowledge and understanding of this aspect of registry technical requirements; (2) a technical plan scope/scale consistent with the overall business approach and planned size of the registry; and (3) a technical plan that is adequately resourced in the planned costs detailed in the financial section. meets requirements: Response includes An adequate description of a failover testing plan that substantially demonstrates the applicant's capability and knowledge required to meet this element; A description of an adequate failover testing plan with an appropriate level of review and analysis of failover testing results; Failover testing plan is consistent with the technical, operational, and financial approach as described in the application; and Demonstrates an adequate level of resources that are on hand, committed or readily available to carry out this function. fails requirements Does not meet all the requirements to score a 1.